Darthph0enix7/DocPOI_repo/README.md

 # DocPOI

+## !!Installer is broken for a short time pls wait

 **Contact**
 Please contact me or our group for any issues, feature recommendations, ideas, or even criticism of the code.
 Everything is welcome!
 You can join our Discord for the best experience.